jeanfdp/Boids.jl/README.md

 ## Installation

-You can install `Boids.jl` using the Julia package manager.
-From the Julia REPL, type `]` to enter the Pkg REPL mode and run:

 You can easily install `Boids.jl` using the Julia package manager.
 Open the Julia REPL, and type the following commands:

 ```julia